NerdyDave2017/webpack-article/README.md

 Welcome to the **Unpacking Webpack for Frontend Developers** GitHub repository!
 This repository contains the source code, examples, and configurations that accompany the two-part article series, designed to provide a comprehensive introduction and advanced understanding of Webpack for frontend developers.
 Whether you're new to Webpack or looking to fine-tune your configuration skills, these articles guide you through the essentials and then delve into optimization techniques, performance enhancements, and best practices.

-## Repository Overview

-This repository is structured to support both **Part 1** and **Part 2** of the article series, allowing you to follow along with code examples for each topic.
-Each section builds on the previous one, ensuring that you can track and test each concept step-by-step.

 ### Part 1: Getting Started with Webpack

 In **Part 1**, we lay the foundation by covering core Webpack concepts essential for any frontend developer: